-In its most recent educational report, Ofsted rated David Game College’s teaching as “Outstanding”, reflecting the professionalism that the College has developed in this fundamental area.
+In its most recent educational report, Ofsted rated David Game College’s teaching as “Outstanding” - reflecting the professionalism that the College has developed in this fundamental area.
 The College combines traditional tutorial techniques with modern progressive forms of learning, backed up with e-learning support.
 All students are provided with a copy of their subject specifications, details of recommended text books and an outline of how their course will be taught.

-Teachers take care to correct student mistakes by carefully annotating written work in a supportive manner that encourages students to make progress.
+Teachers take care to correct student mistakes by carefully annotating written work in a supportive manner that helps students make progress.
 Lessons are designed to ensure that students receive three key elements of learning: context and purpose; key conceptual understanding; and factual recall.
 The College also helps students with their memory and revision skills through seminars, but all teachers assimilate examination technique into their lessons.
 Learning is facilitated through demonstrations, practical work (Science), visits (Economics, Art) and field trips (Geography & Biology).